a2stuff/a2d/res/notes/testplan.md

 * Configure an Apple IIe system with no card in the Aux slot.
 Invoke DESKTOP.SYSTEM from a launcher (e.g. Bitsy Bye).
 Verify the launcher is restarted and does not crash or hang.
 * Launch BASIC.SYSTEM.
 Save a file to /RAM.
 Invoke DESKTOP.SYSTEM.
 Verify that a warning is shown about /RAM not being empty.
 Press Esc.
 Verify that the ProDOS launcher is re-invoked.
 Verify that the file is still present in /RAM.
 * Configure a system with a RAMCard, and ensure DeskTop is configured to copy to RAMCard on startup.
 Invoke DESKTOP.SYSTEM.
 After the progress bar advances a few ticks but before it gets more than halfway, press Escape.
 Wait for DeskTop to start.
 File > Quit.
 Invoke DESKTOP.SYSTEM again.
 Open the SAMPLE.MEDIA folder and select APPLEVISION.
 File > Open.
 Verify that it starts.
+* Configure a system with a RAMCard, and ensure DeskTop is configured to copy to RAMCard on startup, but hasn't yet.
+Manually copy all DeskTop files to the RAMCard.
+Launch the copy of DESKTOP.SYSTEM on the RAMCard.
+Verify that it doesn't try to copy itself to that RAMCard.

 # DeskTop